-After the hot spell I thought I would write about the best watering practices for trees.
-When watering trees, be sure to give them a deep soak once or twice a week depending on temperatures.
+Watering becomes much more important to make sure it is done well with the warmer weather.
+When watering trees, be sure to give established trees a deep soak once or twice a week depending on temperatures.
+Newly planted should be watered daily for the first week oor so then cut back to about three times per week.
 Do not give short daily waterings.
 Give good deep soaks.
 A good rule to use is to give 10 gallons of water per week for every inch of trunk diameter and be sure to soak to a depth of at least 12 inches.
 On larger trees you’ll want to soak to a depth of 2 to 3 feet.
 Use slow drip and let it run long enough to soak deep.
-Add 3″ of mulch around your trees and shrubs to hold the moisture in the ground not allow it to evaporate.
+Add 3″ of mulch around your trees and shrubs to hold the moisture in the ground and not allow it to evaporate.
 Mulching garden beds and vegetable gardens should also be done.
 Deep soaking and mulching encourages a deep healthy root system so that trees and shrubs and new plantings can go through hot spells with no adverse effects on the plant.

 CITRUS LEAF MINER

-Many people are having problems with citrus leaf miner this year.
-It was a problem last year as well.
-This year they showed up as soon as we had the hot spell in the first week of June.
+Citrus Leaf Miner can be a problem for citrus trees.
 It looks a bit like snail tracks in the leaf of the citrus tree and affects primarily the new growth.
 The new growth curls and looks shriveled with lines looking like snail trails in them.
 Treat this with Monterey Garden Insect Spray.
 We carry it.
 The active ingredient is Spinosad.
 It is OMRI listed for organic gardening.
 It is absorbed into the leaf and kills the leaf miner.
 We spray and then wait a few days and prune out the affected area.
 Treatment can be done weekly.
 This will take care of the problem.

 MULCH MULCH MULCH